Short cases – Planning disputes

 Understand how we come to a decision when we hear a planning case at VCAT.

-We may make a decision about your case based on the written submissions of everyone involved.
-You do not need to come to a hearing.
+We may make a decision on your case based on written submissions of the parties, without a face-to-face hearing.